kamiland/GeneticOptimization/Documentation/readme.txt

-directory for tex and pdf documents
+directory for latex and pdf documents test_XD